sohit-agarwal/Wexflow/README.md

 That's it.
 That's all the things you need to know to start coding your own custom tasks.

 # More informations
-More informrmations about Wexflow can be found on [CodeProject](https://www.codeproject.com/Articles/1164009/Wexflow-Open-source-workflow-engine-in-Csharp).
+More informations about Wexflow can be found on [CodeProject](https://www.codeproject.com/Articles/1164009/Wexflow-Open-source-workflow-engine-in-Csharp).

 # License
 MIT.